TjerkZ/S3-Dreamcatcher/Learing outcomes/4 CICD.md

 While not in the github actions the react site is also being monitored by sonarcloud. this is done automaticly by sonarcloud when i push somthing to main.

 # Docker
-When its on docker hub I can pull it to my homeserver where i run the API.
+When the docker images are on docker hub I can pull it to my homeserver where i run the API and the site.
 To run all the service in docker i made a docker compse.
 The docker compse file contains:
 - react site
 - API
 - SQL container